In the battle to improve menopause symptoms, your easiest starting point is your diet.

 Where you can go organic to avoid pesticides and genetically modified foods which can cause hormonal disruption.
 This includes meat and dairy.

 Fasting for 12-16 hours overnight will force your body to use fat stores for energy.
 If you can’t do this then at least leave 4 hours between meals without snacks so that your body doesn’t have a constant supply of glucose to use as energy.

 Intermittent fasting helps your body with fat loss and better processing of carbs and sugar.

 Menopause women are more susceptible to anxiety, depression and brain fog.
 Studies have shown that fasting can improve self-esteem and soothes feelings of stress, depression and anxiety

 This helps to keep everything moving through the body while dragging toxins, waste and oestrogen you don’t need with it.

 We’re talking, lots of veg, especially leafy greens, as well as fruit, linseed, chia, psyllium husk, whole grains and lentils.

 Check the packaged foods you buy are not too high and don’t add salt in cooking or at the table.

 The foods outlined in this article are, as it happens, the same foods that I would recommend as part of a normal healthy diet.
 Along with regular exercise, the foods listed here can help you lose weight, sleep better, lower stress and generally feel better overall.
-It is an added bonus that these foods can also improve menopause symptoms.
+It is an added bonus that these foods can also improve menopause and perimenopause symptoms.
 Whatever time of your life you are at I urge you to consider what you include in your diet and lifestyle and make choices that will serve your health well.